WPD shows new restraints to keep suspects safe during violent confrontations

-Wichita, Kan.
-(KSNW) – Police call their new restraint wrap system a game changer for the roughly one-percent of suspects that are violently combative in Wichita.
+WICHITA, Kan.
+(KSNW) – Police call their new restraint wrap system a game-changer for the roughly 1% of suspects that are violently combative in Wichita.

 The system is literally a wrap that confines the legs of a suspect.

-WPD showed off the wrap system and officers say it allows a constrained person easy pathways to breath.
+WPD showed off the wrap system and officers say it allows a constrained person easy pathways to breathe.

 They also say it only takes two or three officers to place the restraints on a suspect.